bohagan1/TkCon/README.txt

         (including non-tcl ones)
     Works on all Tk platforms

-CONTACT: Jeffrey Hobbs, jeff.hobbs at acm.org or jeff at hobbs.org
+CONTACT: Jeffrey Hobbs, jeff at hobbs dot org

 GETTING STARTED:

 tkcon is a single drop-in file.
 On Windows, I place this on the desktop and double-click on it instead of wish/tclsh.
-On Unix, I place it in a directory on my path and run this instead of wish.
-I don't have a Mac...
+On Unix and OS X, I place it in a directory on my path and run this instead of wish.

 Documentation can be reading by starting with index.html in the docs/ subdirectory.
 Happying Tcl'ing!